Hill30/NGScroller/README.md

 * **buffer-size - value**, optional - number of items requested from the datasource in a single request.
 The default is 10 and the minimal value is 3
 * **padding - value**, optional - extra height added to the visible area for the purpose of determining when the items should be created/destroyed.
 The value is relative to the visible height of the area, the default is 0.5 and the minimal value is 0.3
 * **adapter - name**, optional - if provided a reference to the adapter object for the scroller instance will be placed in the member with the said name on the scope associated with the viewport.
 If the viewport is the window, the value will be placed on the $rootScope.
-The adapter is a collection of methods and properties to manipulate and assess the scroller the adapter was created for.

 Some of the properties offered by the adapter can also be accessed directly from the directive by using matching attributes.
-In the same way as for the adapter attribute syntax for such attributes allows for providing a name under which the appropriate value will be placed on the scope associated with the viewport.
+In the same way as for the adapter attribute, syntax for such attributes allows for providing a name to be used to access the corresponding value.
+A reference to the value will be placed on the scope associated with the viewport.
 If the viewport is the window, the value will be placed on the $rootScope.
 Below is a list of such attributes:

 * **is-loading - name**, optional - a boolean value indicating whether there are any pending load requests will be placed in the member with the said name.
 See also `isLoading` adapter property.
 * **top-visible - name**, optional - a reference to the item currently in the topmost visible position will be placed in the member with the said name.
 See also `topVisible` adapter property.